mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 124 - Divergent Change/Code Smell 124 - Divergent Change.md

 * * *

-> A design that doesnâ€™t take change into account risks major redesign in the future.
+> A design that doesn’t take change into account risks major redesign in the future.

 _Erich Gamma_